The Kitchen Hierarchy: Understanding the Brigade System

 The Head Chef or Executive Chef oversees the entire kitchen operation, from designing menus to maintaining food hygiene standards.
 They lead the team and make executive decisions.

 At CHEFIN, we understand the importance of experience and expertise in delivering exceptional culinary experiences.
-That’s why we work exclusively with senior cooks – Chef de Partie and above.
+We work exclusively with senior cooks, chef de partie, and more.
 Our chefs possess vast culinary knowledge and refined skills honed over years of experience in professional kitchens.

 With CHEFIN, you’re not just booking a caterer; you’re engaging a culinary artist who will create a memorable dining experience for you and your guests.